 Upon successful completion of the course, the student will be able to:

-- Demonstrate knowledge of the purpose and application of statistics in the healthcare delivery, including health information management department.
+- Apply statistics to healthcare delivery, including health information relating to the management department.

-- Formulate statistical computations (including using computer software) and display statistical information in graphs, tables, displays, and/or charts.
+- Apply statistical computations (including using computer software) and display statistical information in graphs, tables, displays, and/or charts.

-- Illustrate understanding of how data and statics are used to monitor utilization and quality of care.
+- Explain how data and statistics are used to monitor utilization and quality of care.

 - Compile data and analyze statistical reports to evaluate compliance with organizational policies, state and federal laws and regulations, certification, and/or accreditation standards, etc.